eclipse-ee4j/krazo/README.md

 - JDK 8
 - SNAPSHOTs are up to date in your local repository

+### Glassfish
+To run the Krazo testsuite with Eclipse Glassfish, you need to follow these steps:

+1. Download Eclipse Glassfish from the [official download page](https://projects.eclipse.org/projects/ee4j.glassfish/downloads) and unzip it.
+2. Start Eclipse Glassfish via `glassfish5/glassfish/bin/startserv`
+3. Go into the `testsuite` package of Eclipse Krazo and execute `mvn clean integration-test -Ptestsuite-glassfish`

 ### WildFly
 To run the Krazo testsuite with WildFly, you need to follow these steps: